-This chapter on retention processes is split in two sections.
-In a first section, so-called "classical" retention processes such as ion-exchange and surface complexation are discussed.
-These two processes are the dominant sorption phenomena and most extensively studied.
+This chapter on retention processes is split in three sections.
+In a first section we briefly discuss aqueous speciation and the importance of thermodynamic data This is a cornerstone to acquire a good understanding and description of the retention processes.
+In the 2 other sections, the so-called "classical" retention processes such as ion-exchange and surface complexation are discussed.
+These two processes are the dominant sorption phenomena and are most extensively studied.
 These processes are described taking clay minerals as an example.
 In a second section, other relevant but less studied retention processes such as surface induced redox uptake, incorporation, surface precipitation and solid-solution formation are discussed.